Mission

 About

-The Edgemont Community Council is the leading advocacy and community engagement organization in Edgemont.
+The Edgemont Community Council is Edgemont’s advocacy and civic engagement organization.
 The ECC represents our community’s interests and advocates for Edgemont at all levels of government.
 We maintain relationships at the town, county, state, and federal levels to advance issues that affect the Edgemont community.
+We are the only Edgemont community organization that represents all residents – newcomers, parents of current students, and empty nesters alike.

 The ECC Board of Directors is comprised of 15 at-large directors and one director representing each of the eight neighborhoods in Edgemont.

-The commitment to serve on the ECC Board of Directors amounts to attending a meeting once a month, typically the 1st Monday of every month from September through June, and serving on one standing committee.
+The commitment to serve on the ECC Board of Directors entails attending a monthly meeting, typically held on the first Monday of every month from September through June, and serving on one standing committee.
 The frequency and time commitment vary across the committees.
 The five standing committees of the ECC are:

-If you are interested in learning more about getting involved with the ECC, please reach out to us at NomCom@EdgemontECC.org.
+If you are interested in learning more about getting involved with the ECC, please contact us at NomCom@EdgemontECC.org.

 History

 The Greenville Community Council was formed at a meeting of fifty residents on Thursday, March 6 1947 to serve as the focal point for the community’s active, neighborhood-oriented civic associations, giving the residents both a community-wide forum for discussions and a non-partisan representative voice at Town Hall.
-In 1993 the Council was renamed the Edgemont Community Council in recognition that the term “Greenville” was now more closely associated with the area of community on the west side of Central Avenue where the Greenville elementary school is located than with the entire community.
-That mission of the Greenville Community Council set in 1947 is still the purpose of the Edgemont Community Council today.
+In 1993, the Council was renamed the Edgemont Community Council, recognizing that the term “Greenville” was now more closely associated with the area of the community on the west side of Central Avenue, where the Greenville Elementary School is located, than with the entire community.
+The mission of the Greenville Community Council, established in 1947, remains the purpose of the Edgemont Community Council today.

 However, the Greenville Community Council was not the first umbrella civic organization in our area.
 A precursor to the GCC was the Greenville Club founded in October 1928.
-The Greenville Club was organized to take care of the future development of the area, consisting then of all of Edgemont north of the Yonkers line and the country west of Edgemont as far as the Aqueduct, including Cotswold, Edgemont Gardens, the Fort Hill region, Scarsdale Longview and so on.
-Its focus was in all matters pertaining to the welfare of the district, town planning, streets, schools, playground and all similar subjects.
-It had significant influence in zoning matters of the time.
+The Greenville Club was organized to take care of the future development of the area, consisting then of all of Edgemont north of the Yonkers line and the country west of Edgemont as far as the Aqueduct, including Cotswold, Edgemont Gardens, the Fort Hill region, Scarsdale Longview, and so on.
+Its focus was on all matters pertaining to the welfare of the district, town planning, streets, schools, playgrounds, and all similar subjects.
+It had a significant influence on zoning matters of the time.